-This GIC gives you the option to withdraw your funds or cancel your contract before the end of your term without penalty.
+This GIC allows you to withdraw your funds or cancel your contract before the end of your term without penalty.

 Cashable GICs are good if you want flexibility for accessing funds should you need to.
-They may come with a brief lock-in period (e.g. a month) when you are unable to cash out.
+They may come with a brief lock-in period (e.g. a month) when you cannot cash out.

 3. Non-Cashable GIC